pratiktri/server_init_harden/README.md

 # Linux Server Hardener
 Bash script that automates server security hardening on a new Linux server.

-I wanted to change my VPS(Virtual Private Server) provider and was testing out many providers and many Linux flavours on those VPSes.
-But before doing anything those servers needed to be given basic amount security and this involved a set of repetitive commands on terminal.
-Depending on network speed and number of mis-types, these took between 30-90 minutes to perform.

-This script is meant to save that time.

 ## *** __WARNING__ ***
 This script can potentially make your server inaccessible.

-At the very least, read the [FAQ section](https://github.com/pratiktri/init-li-harden#faq) before executing.
+At the very least, read the [FAQ section](https://github.com/mikeo85/init-li-harden#faq) before executing.

 If your connection gets reset during this operation, you WILL loose all access to the server.